 I gave the shoe the benefit of the doubt after the first run and figured the traction issue was a result of running in the rain in new shoes.
 Unfortunately, it persisted.
 Though the traction improved after I broke in the shoes a bit, they didn’t grip the pavement well enough for me to trust them in situations requiring agile movements.
 For a fast, straightforward run, the Cloudswift perform well.
 I also enjoyed wearing them for speed sessions.

 The poor traction goes hand-in-hand with the stretchy upper.
 It’s too stretchy for me.
-You can pull the laces and silicone midfoot bands tight for some security, but the design lends itself to get overstretched.
+You can pull the laces and stretchy midfoot bands tight for some security, but the design lends itself to get overstretched.
 Yes, the Cloudswift has a sock-like feel, but after dozens of times stretching it to get your foot in, the upper fails to regain its shape.
 The On Cloudswifts are neither sturdy nor grippy enough for run commuting in a busy city where you have to be prepared to react quickly to anything.

 The On Cloudswift is a comfortable and light, yet powerful, shoe to put in your rotation for up-tempo running, speed work or a race.
 But if your definition of “urban running” involves quickly stoping, starting and changing directions, Cloudswift has room for improvement in its fit and traction.